 The upgrading of the transportation infrastructure could also improve the situation.
 If Israel had high-speed trains that could bring people from Be’er Sheba or Afula to Tel Aviv within half an hour, those cities – which have large land reserves for residential construction – would become viable housing alternatives for people interested in continuing to work in the Tel Aviv area.

 Israel’s transportation infrastructure, however, still favors private cars, and the existing mass-transit systems are out-of-date and inefficient.
 Only in June 2020, following multiple delays, was the high-speed train between Tel Aviv and Jerusalem finally inaugurated.
-Similarly, the first mass transit line in the Dan Region is currently being built, and after many delays in its construction, the estimated completion date is November 2022.
+Similarly, the first mass transit line in the Dan Region is currently being built, and after many delays in its construction, the estimated completion date is the first half of 2023.
+In addition, the final plans for the construction of the Gush Dan metro system are currently being approved, however, operation is only expected to begin in the middle of the coming decade.

-Expectations: No one believes that price of homes in Israel will go down
+5. Expectations: No one believes that the price of homes in Israel will go down

 Then, in 2018, the market was slow, yet prices went down minimally – by only 0.6%.
 The explanation for this is quite simple.
 Anyone who wanted to sell – both building contractors or private homeowners – preferred to wait until the market conditions improve, rather than lower their prices, even marginally.
-In 2019, prices resumed their upward trend (4.2%) and proved those sellers to be right.
+Starting in 2019, their expectations were realized and prices resumed their upward trend, while during 2021 and 2022, prices began to rise sharply at a rate of close to 20% per year.